Skip to main content

 • Help collect spider webs

-• Extract dust from webs and analyze for the quantity of metals
+• Extract dust from webs and analyze for various types of metals using mass spectrometry

 • Support report-back meetings with communities to share findings and identify next steps